20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Sliding Rock in Cashiers

-Not to be confused with the larger Sliding Rock in Pisgah Forest, the Sliding Rock in Cashiers is smaller but just as fun – and free.
-Located about 10 minutes from the heart of Cashiers in North Carolina, you can pull off the side of the road, grab a towel, and hike the short distance to the big granite rock and take your chances by sliding down into the frigid water.
+Not to be confused with the larger Sliding Rock in Pisgah Forest, the Sliding Rock in Cashiers, NC is smaller but just as fun.
+And it’s free!
+Plus, its only about an hour north of Greenville and about 10 minutes from the heart of Cashiers.
+You can pull off the side of the road, grab a towel, and hike the short distance to the big granite rock and take your chances by sliding down into the frigid water.

 From Cashiers on Hwy 64, take Hwy 107 south and turn right onto Whiteside Cove Road.